cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 In a PubSub Conference, the data publishing frequency can vary widely.
 In some cases, a Publisher will publish data very frequently (measured in milliseconds).
 In other cases, a Publisher might publish data more seldom: once a minute, once an hour, once a day, etc.

-### Time and Synchronization
+### Data Synchronization

-In an AV Conference, it is important that the receivers (Conference Server and participants) are able to synchronize (lip synch) the audio and video.
-However, it is typically not that important to know the exact time when audio and video data has been generated.
+Within an AV Conference, if the conference server is mixing the audio from all participants, the conference server needs to be able to ensure that the audio packets that are mixed together have been generated at the same time.
+The conference server does not necessarily need to know that real clock value, only that the packets have been generated at the same time.

-In a PubSub Conference, the broker will typically not synchronize data published from different Publishers.
-However, Subscribers might need to know the exact time when Published data has been sampled.
+Within a PubSub Conference, the conference server will not mix data from different Publishers.
+In some case, for network optimization purpose, the conference server might forward data from multiple Publishers in a single packet towards the Subscribers.

 #### RTP Timestamp